apostrophecms/docs/docs/reference/modules/piece-page-type.md

 <AposRefExtends :module="$frontmatter.extends" />

-This module cooperates with the 'piece-type' module to expose two specialized views.
+This module adds two specialized views to those exposed by the `page-type` module, which `piece-page-type` extends.
 The [index page](https://v3.docs.apostrophecms.org/reference/glossary.html#index-page) displays all pieces of a particular `piece-type` in a paginated, filterable manner.
 The [show page](https://v3.docs.apostrophecms.org/reference/glossary.html#show-page) is for presenting individual pieces.
 These features are added to those exposed by the [`@apostrophecms/page`](/reference/modules/page.md) module.

 Once an editor adds a page of this type to the site via the user interface, it becomes possible to view a listing of pieces by visiting that page's URL.
 Individual pieces of the relevant type can be viewed by adding the piece slug to the page's URL, like this: `/slug-of-index-page/slug-of-piece`.